magnux/IOBahn.SimpleEventsDemo/README.md

 ## How to use it?

+###The client
-Simply download it and import it in eclipse (you must have Android pluging installed and well configured).
+Simply download the whole repo and import it in eclipse.
+You must have Android plugin installed and well configured.

+###The server
+Is the server.js file, simply run: node server.js.
+You must have node.js and socket.io in order to run it.

 ##License
 (The MIT License)